sonic-net/SONiC/doc/mgmt/SONiC_OC_MGMT_Interface_HLD.md

 ### 1.1.1 Functional Requirements

 1. Provide CLI, REST and gNMI support for configuring and displaying physical and management interfaces attributes.
-2. Enhance existing implementation of interfaces YANG to include physical and management interfaces handling.
+2. Enhance existing implementation of interfaces OpenConfig YANG to include physical and management interfaces handling.
 3. Enhance existing top level show commands for interfaces to include physical and management interfaces details too.